mgargiulo/detention-data/README.md

-# Data about migrant detention in the United States
 ## Summary
 We compile various datasets and information sources surrounding migrant detention in the United States in the 21<sup>st</sup> century, generally summarize the topics included and excluded from existing datasets, and provide examples of new information sources that should be created and explorations that can be done with existing data.

 ---